-Since 1988, Diya has provided more than 400,000 scholarships with a value of more than US$ 8 million in financial assistance.
+Since 1988, Diya has provided more than 400,000 scholarships worth more than US$ 7.8 million in financial assistance.
 Our primary focus is to reach out to financially distressed students across rural and urban Pakistan, enabling them to continue their education.
 Field visits and feedback from the annual survey program provide strong evidence that our donors’ money is making a positive impact on the lives of many of the otherwise forgotten students and their families.

 In 2013, Diya expanded its scope of activities to address the chronic unemployment challenge in Pakistan.
 Diya has started a vocational training stipend program to assist students who are unable to pursue higher education to acquire employable skills.

 Also starting in 2013, Diya has launched the Future Leaders Program (Rahnuma) to groom extraordinary talented students through coaching, education scholarships, and career advisory services.